bunysae/abap_db_preparator/README.md

 ## Terms ##

-* Bundle: a collection of database records, which are stored in outside of the corresponding database tables.
+* Bundle: a collection of database records, which are stored outside of the database tables.
 * Cluster: a MIME-object in transaction `smw0`, which contains the bundle
-* TDC: abbreviation for ecatt test data container
+* TDC: abbreviation for ECATT test data container

 ## Cloning this repository ##
 Cloning can be done with [abapGit](https://github.com/larshp/abapgit).